 No matter what your industry is, there’s always a risk when your most valuable data is stored in the cloud.
 On the other hand, it gives you an opportunity to do business-on-the-go, anywhere and on any device.
 From automatic payments, smart kiosks, to retail mobile apps – making sure that people are doing so in a secured network is just the first step.
 Then, there are vast quantities of data you need to protect and having an AI-driven cyber security measure is imperative if you want to protect platforms, as well as your customers, from cyber threats.

 According to a study by Microsoft New Zealand, a cyberattack can cost a large retail organisation an average of $27.7 million (US$18.7 million) – directly or indirectly, in terms of economic loss.
-(Source: CIO)
+(Source: Microsoft)

 The impact doesn’t stop there.
 Think of the job losses happening because of these, or customers shopping elsewhere.